Explosions on 21 April 2022 in Afghanistan

 On April 21, 2022, several separate explosions rocked different parts of Afghanistan.
 The first explosion occurred at the biggest Shia Muslim Seh Dokan mosque in Mazar-e-Sharif, Afghanistan.
-Over 31 people were killed and another 87 were injured in the mosque explosion.
-Another explosion targeted a vehicle exploded near a police station Kunduz city, leaving 4 dead and 18 injured.
+Over 31 people were killed and another 87 injured in the mosque explosion.
+Another explosion targeted a vehicle near a police station Kunduz city, leaving 4 dead and 18 injured.
 A mine planted explosion hit a van of the military in Khogiani killing four Taliban members and wounding a fifth.
 The roadside bomb wounded two children in the Niaz Beyk area of Kabul.
 Islamic State (ISIL) has claimed several attacks including the bombing of the Seh Dokan mosque.

 Background

 After Doha Agreement between the US and the Taliban and seizure Afghanistan by Taliban, the rival Islamic State – Khorasan Province group attacks against Afghan minorities were reported to have surged in the country, including 2022 Kabul school bombing, 2021 Kabul school bombing.
 Most of the victims were Hazaras (Hazaras practice Shia Islam) who had been targeted by ISIL in Afghanistan since the Taliban came to power.
 The Taliban also target the Hazaras for violent persecution.